Blevy2/READ-PDB-blevy2-MFS/README.md

 strata (numbers for each strata), and stratas (strata numbers marked spatially in matrix).
-This code also makes a number of plots at the end: temperature over time, species=specific temperature in constant and increasing scenarios, species-specific habitat + temp preferences for constant and increasing temps, also plots the true model output, temperature, and habitat in survey weeks with the survey point locations on top of them, also plots the habitat in a 3 pane plot for publication.
+This code also makes a number of plots at the end: temperature over time, species=specific temperature in constant and increasing scenarios, species-specific habitat + temp preferences for constant and increasing temps, also plots the true model output, temperature, and habitat in survey weeks with the survey point locations on top of them, also plots the habitat in a 3 pane plot for publication also plots population line plots used in publications also plots final habitat used in poublication also plots temperature oscilations .

 Generic_Species_Profile.R is a bare bones version of Generic_Species.Rmd that is stripped down to the essential commands so it can be used for profiling.
 This was created early on to profile the code.